Skip to content

 When to go

-The best time to visit Paris depends on your preferences for climate, activities, and crowd levels.
-Here's a description of the seasons in Paris:
+The best time to visit Paris depends on your preferences for weather, activities and crowds.
+Each season has its own character.

 Where to stay